fabyr/wireguard-allowed-ips-csharp/README.md

 ## Releases
 Executable files are provided for all major platforms.
 (Because why not :>) \
 All files ending in `-selfcontained` do not require the `.NET` Runtime to be installed on the system.
-Though they are *massively greater in filesize* than the runtime dependent ones.
+Though they are *massively greater in file size* than the runtime dependent ones.

 ## Usage
 (*Note:* if you want to use `dotnet run`, make sure the terminal's working directory is [WireguardAllowedIPs](/WireguardAllowedIPs/): `cd WireguardAllowedIPs` inside the reposity directory)